Coercive tied selling

 What is it

-The Bank Act prohibits banks from practicing coercive tied selling.
-More specifically, it is against the law for a bank to pressure you to buy a product or service that you don't want, in order to obtain another bank product or service.
+The Bank Act prohibits banks from imposing undue pressure or practicing coercive tied selling.
+More specifically, it is against the law for a bank to apply improper influence on you to buy a product or service you don’t want, or make it a condition for obtaining another bank product or service.

 Here are two examples of coercive tied selling:

 - Your bank's mortgage specialist tells you that you qualify for a home mortgage.
 However, you are also told that the bank will approve your mortgage only if you transfer your investments to the bank or its affiliates.
 You want the mortgage, but you do not want to move your investments.